Coding on Raspberry Pi Remotely with VS Code

 Select your project folder in the given list (it will be the home directory of the Raspberry Pi file system) and click OK.

-You will be able to see the files in your project file at the left bar (as in your local file system) and open the files as usual.
+You will be able to see the files in your project file on the left bar (as in your local file system) and open the files as usual.
 If you open a terminal (with Ctrl+`) you can see that the terminal is already connected to the Raspberry Pi with SSH and navigated to your project root.
 So you can run your program with your run command.
-In my case, it is a python script and you can see the content and the output of the script below.
+In my case, it is a Python script and you can see the content and the output of the script below.

 Your time is valuable when it comes to software development, whether you do it as a professional or for fun.
 Also synchronizing files between systems repeatedly can reduce your productivity.
 Hope this guide helps you to establish a productive workflow.